 If you ever have any questions about what is or isn’t safe to eat, always call your dentist.
-Your dental office will probably give you a printed list of instructions and approved foods to eat, so follow their advice.
+Your dental office will probably give you a printed list of instructions and approved foods and wisdom teeth snacks to eat, so follow their advice.

 After having your wisdom teeth removed, your mouth will be fairly sore and you won’t feel like doing a lot of cooking, plan to have some of these foods already packaged or pre-cooked and ready to go.
 That way if you’re not feeling well or are still on pain medication, you won’t have to give a lot of thought to what’s for dinner.

 What Can You Eat After A Wisdom Teeth Removal